 Suna – İnan Kıraç Müzesi (B)

 The former church, now a museum, houses some religious relics and other historical exhibitions.
 Notice the two existing doors, which both show religious symbols above the doors.
-St. George, known for killing a dragon that threatened the people, can be seen on the West doorway along with Seraphim angels.
+St. George, known for killing a dragon that threatened the people, can be seen on the west doorway along with Seraphim angels.

 Departing left from the Museum, we return to the street we came on previously.